officialPlocki/NeoGuard/README.md

 ## License 🔐

-This project is under a closed-source license – sorry, we're not sharing the magic spell book. 📜🧙‍♂️
+This project is under the Apache 2.0 License.

 ## Contributions 🤝